Purdue-CS193/homework-0-grantInCS/index.md

+# Grant Strickland's First CS193 Homework
+My Favoorite Things About CS193
+- The good teachers
+- The interesting and helpful subjects we'll be covering
+- The chance to use tools I will be using the rest of my CS career

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.